 First to be constructed in 1956 were the A-Frames, I-Pool, Nurse’s Office Building and an Office.
 The survey below from 1958 shows these buildings:

-This is the original office, located to the east of the I-Pool.
-When the new office was built, this building was used for storage:
+Below is the original camp office.
+It was located to the east of the I-Pool beside the future site of the mini-golf course.
+When the new office complex was built, this building was used for storage of mini-golf and shuffleboard equipment:

-Bert consulted his friend, architect Mandel Sprachman and he visited the site in 1956.
-They referred to the whole camp idea as “Fine’s Folly” as shown in this letter from Bert following the visit:
+Bert worked closely with his friend, architect Mandel Sprachman who visited the site in 1956.
+Initially, they referred to the whole camp idea as “Fine’s Folly” as shown in this letter from Bert following the visit:

 Bathurst Manor Day Camp

 In 1956, Bathurst Manor Day Camp was founded and advertising began.
-Lou Glait came from New Moon to help Bert.
+Lou Glait left Camp New Moon to help Bert.

 A big feature of the camp was door to door transportation.
 Initially, a combination of TTC and private vehicles were used.
 Bert contracted with each driver individually. ( In the 80’s, the camp began using Laidlaw Transit exclusively.
 This provided better service and communication with drivers via radio.)